Milk: I got milk.com!

 Many people ignore the above and still seem to insist that I should be willing to take less.
 Keeping in mind that, as I said, I like the name, realize now that if I'm going to sell out, I'm going to do it right.
 Furthermore, I've done my research.

-According to their information webpage, the National Fluid Milk Processor Promotion Program (Wikipedia) had annual revenues of approximately $107 million in 2008.
+According to their information website, the National Fluid Milk Processor Promotion Program (Wikipedia) had annual revenues of approximately $103 million in 2012 (copy of the 2012 report).
 They use this to fund various marketing efforts, including a couple of ad campaigns, among other things.
 Clearly, if these guys wanted it, they could afford to buy the domain.

 I don't have an official link for the California Milk Processor Board, but according to this article in the UC Davis Innovator, in 1999 their revenues were a more modest $27 million a year, which they use for the "got milk?" ad campaign among other things.
 Maybe it'd be a bit more of a stretch for them compared to their national counterpart, but they could afford the domain too if they wanted it badly enough.